Cars Race-O-Rama: Plot

 Taking place after the events of the second game and before the events of the second film, three-time Piston Cup Champion Lightning McQueen and the Doc Hudson Racing Academy are in a race competing against a rival academy.
 At the end of the race, the members of the other academy crash the Doc Hudson Racing Academy members.
 Lightning witnesses this and they reveal that they are from Chick Hicks Racing Academy.
 Chick appears and tells Lightning that he plans to win the Race-O-Rama series to shut down the Doc Hudson Racing Academy, thus bringing more cars to his academy, and take over Radiator Springs, and Lightning will no longer be allowed there.
 Lightning accepts the challenge, before then immediately calling Chick "Thunder", "'cause thunder always comes after Lightning!"
 Chick then asks himself about why he always falls for that.
 Lightning decides to customize himself for the different races.

 Meanwhile, in Ornament Valley, in front of the Rustbucket Stadium, Mater meets his old rivals, Bubba, Tater and Tater Jr., who reminded him of when they agreed a long time ago to race in the Rustbucket Stadium for the towing rights to Radiator Springs.
 Throughout the story, the Taters slowly get along with Mater, eventually becoming friends with him.

-Lightning McQueen arrives at Santa Carburera with Doc's students and a few of his friends from Radiator Springs.
+Lightning arrives at Santa Carburera with Doc's students and a few of his friends from Radiator Springs.
 After the first two races, Lightning and Flo line up at the starting line for the third one when Chick shows up and introduces them to Candice.
 Candice loses the race, despite being promised by her father that she would win, so she calls him and asks him to buy a bunch of new car parts for her, to which he agrees.
 She drives away to go shopping.

 For the next round, Lightning arrives in Autovia with the students and Sarge.
-Meanwhile, Chick's students went through the MotorCo. building, where they became VINs, robotic cars who speak in a monotone voice.
+Meanwhile, Chick's students go through the MotorCo. building, where they became VINs, robotic cars who speak in a monotone voice.
 Lightning, Doc's students and the VINs did two races around Autovia.
 Before the final race, Lightning and Sarge are introduced to El Machismo, an off-road racer.
 El Machismo loses the races, making him angry, and blames it on Chick and MotorCo., and demands for bigger car parts.
 Even Chick had to admit that he was not that much of a sore loser.